 "Societal Implications of Nanobiotechnology" at EC-US Task Force on Biotechnology, Milan, Italy, June 2, 2008.

-Berube teaches graduate courses in both the MS program in Communication as well as the CRDM doctoral program in English and Communication.
+Berube teaches undergradaute and graduate courses in both the BS and MS programs in Communication.

 Berube directs PCOST and is a research fellow with the Center for Genetic Engineering in Society and an associated core faculty member in the the Climate Change and Society programs at NCSU.

 Berube is a paid government consultant in risk communication with the US FDA.
 See FDA RCAC (Risk Communication Advisory Committee) and Scientific Advisory Board on the National Toxicology Program for the National Institute on Environmental Health and Safety and the National Institutes of Health.

 Berube is a Member-at-Large for Section X of the American Association for the Advancement of Science.